 - 1. Oversee the qualifications and performance of the internal auditors. - 2.
 Review the internal audit program, its scope and capacity to ensure the effectiveness of the systems of internal control and financial reporting accuracy. - 3.
 Oversee the execution of the internal audit program and, together with the internal auditors, ensure a follow-up on the recommendations of the external auditor regarding deficiencies identified by the latter and regarding the steps management has agreed to take to correct such deficiencies. - 4.
 Ensure that the internal auditors are always ultimately accountable to the Committee and the Board. - 5.
-Review and approve periodically the internal audit charter. - D. With respect to the external auditor - 1.
-Oversee the work of the external auditor and review the annual written statement of the external auditor regarding all his relationships with the Corporation and discuss any relationships or services that may impact on his objectivity or independence. - 2.
-Recommend to the Board (i) the name of the accounting firm that will be submitted to the vote of shareholders for the purpose of preparing or issuing an auditor's report or performing other audit, review or certification services, and (ii) the compensation of the external auditor for audit services. - 3.
-Authorize all audit services, determine which non-audit services the external auditor is allowed to provide and pre-approve all non-audit services that may be provided to the Corporation or its subsidiaries by the external auditor, the whole in accordance with the Pre-Approval Policy for the services to be provided by the external auditor, and regulations in force. - 4.
-Review the basis and amount of the external auditor's fees for both audit services and authorized non-audit services. - 5.
+Review and approve periodically the internal audit charter.

+D. With respect to the external auditor

+- 1. Oversee the work of the external auditor. - 2.
+Obtain annually and review a letter of the external auditor confirming his independence from the Corporation and discuss any relationships or services that may impact on his objectivity or independence. - 3.
+Recommend to the Board (i) the name of the accounting firm that will be submitted to the vote of shareholders for the purpose of preparing or issuing an auditor's report or performing other audit, review or certification services, and (ii) the compensation of the external auditor for audit services. - 4.
+Authorize all audit services, determine which non-audit services the external auditor is allowed to provide and pre-approve all non-audit services that may be provided to the Corporation or its subsidiaries by the external auditor, the whole in accordance with the Pre-Approval Policy for the services to be provided by the external auditor, and regulations in force. - 5.
+Review the basis and amount of the external auditor's fees for both audit services and authorized non-audit services. - 6.
 Review the audit plan with the external auditor and management and approve the scope, content and time-frame of such audit plan.

-- 6. Review, if required, the policy on hiring of partners and employees and former partners and employees of the Corporation's current or previous external auditor. - 7.
-Ensure the compliance with the legal requirements regarding (i) the rotation of appropriate partners of the external auditor and, (ii) the participation of the external auditor in the Canadian Public Accountability Board's program. - 8.
-Request and review a report by the external auditor, to be submitted at least annually, regarding the auditing firm's relationships with the Corporation, internal quality-control procedures, any material issues raised by the most recent internal quality-control review, or peer review, of the auditing firm, or by any inquiring or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the external auditor, and any steps taken to deal with any such issues. - 9.
-Ensure that the external auditor is always accountable to the Committee and the Board. - 10.
+- 7. Review, if required, the policy on hiring of partners and employees and former partners and employees of the Corporation's current or previous external auditor. - 8.
+Ensure the compliance with the legal requirements regarding the rotation of appropriate partners of the external auditor. - 9.
+Obtain, review and discuss annually with the external auditor the content of the Canadian Public Accountability Board's ("CPAB") report regarding the result of inspections of the big four firms in Canada and, if the audit file of the Corporation is inspected by the CPAB or any other regulatory authority, obtain a report from the external auditor on the significant deficiencies identified and any steps taken to deal with any such issues. - 10.
+Ensure that the external auditor is always accountable to the Committee and the Board. - 11.
 Carry out an annual assessment and a complete and thorough assessment of the external auditor at least every five years.